fltk/fltk/README.Unix.txt

 If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.
-Unpack FLTK into a convinient location.
+Unpack FLTK into a convenient location.
 I like to have everything in my dev directory:

   cd